junqueiragaabi/ButterflyColors/README.md

 ## Overview

 The ButterflyColors package contains color palette for plotting in R based on butterfly species.
 For species with sexual dimorphisms, we used male colors.
+All photographs used were taken by Sofia Schirmer from biological collections of Brazilian universities.

 ## Installation